thomaspinckney3/cs4501/Project4.md

 authenticator from being used indefinitely.

-Since the web front end stores authenticators in browser cookies, the user could tamper with the authenticor or even forge a new one.
+Since the web front end stores authenticators in browser cookies, the user could tamper with the authenticator or even forge a new one.
 Also, in the real world, the experience services would have to be exposed outside the firewall so that mobile clients could call them.
 Thus anyone could make an experience service call and pass it a potentially